Princisia

-Princisia vanwaerebeki, commonly known as the vibrant hisser, is a species of cockroach in the family Blaberidae, and the only species in the genus Princisia.
-It is endemic to Madagascar.
-It is one of several species of cockroach sometimes infected by Blabericola migrator, a parasitic alveolate.
-It is named in honour of two people: Karlis Princis for the genus name and Daniel van Waerebek, a helminthologist in Antananarivo.
+Princisia vanwaerebeki, commonly known as the vibrant hisser, is a large, flightless species of hissing cockroach in the family Blaberidae, and the only member of the genus Princisia.
+It is endemic to southeastern Madagascar, and sometimes seen in the pet trade.

+It is named in honour of two people: Karlis Princis for the genus name and Daniel van Waerebek, a helminthologist in Antananarivo, for the specific (species) name.
 It is a very large species, growing between 5.6 and 10 cm in length.
 Larger specimens are usually male.
 Females usually live up to three years.
+It is one of several species of cockroach sometimes infected by Blabericola migrator, a parasitic alveolate.